C6H5-NO2/probfilter/README.md

 - `GBloomFilter`: grow-only replicated bloom filter
 - `GCuckooFilter`: grow-only replicated cuckoo filter
-- `AWCuckooFilter`: add-wins replicated cuckoo filter
-- `RWCuckooFilter`: remove-wins replicated cuckoo filter
+- `ORCuckooFilter`: observed-remove replicated cuckoo filter

 ## Status
 🚧 This library is currently under active development.
 Features and code may change frequently, and the API is not yet stable.